Pub bar

 Longley International Hotel

 This old-school pub tucked in the bush just south of Hobart boasts the world’s longest Huon Pine bar and a quirky, retro vibe.
-If you’re wondering why it’s called ‘International’, that’s something you’ll have to have to ask publican Jack Brereton about.
+If you’re wondering why it’s called ‘International’, that’s something you’ll have to ask publican Jack Brereton about.
 Known for its friendly service, cosy fires and live music every Friday and Sunday, this beer garden goes off year-round with some excellent gigs.
 Having had a cameo or two on ABC’s comedy Rosehaven, the Longley International Hotel feels like a warm hug of a pub.
 The cheesy garlic bread is legendary, and you can’t go wrong with a classic parmi or steak.

 Time Out tip: The cherry on top?
 There’s a free camping site across the road (for when you've had one too many beers).